-The New York Times, in an article earlier this year, discussed the emerging claims by marines and their families of cancer caused by exposure to contaminated drinking water at Camp Lejeune.
+The New York Times, in an article earlier this year, discussed the emerging claims by marines and their families of cancer caused by exposure to contaminated drinking water at US Military bases.
 The article is fascinating in that it discusses this concept of a “cancer cluster,” or a cancer outbreak.
 You’ve probably seen the movie Erin Brockovich, or possibly A Civil Action, both based on true stories where it appeared people were exposed to an environmental contaminant and developed cancer.
 But what is interesting, is that rarely do epidemiologists assert that an outbreak is specifically associated with an environmental agent, but instead is merely random.

 What Happened at Camp Lejeune

 The federal government has disclosed that from the 1950s through the 1980s those who lived or worked on the Marine Corps Base Camp Lejeune in North Carolina were potentially exposed to drinking water contaminated with benzene, vinyl chloride, and other chemicals (including dry-cleaning fluids).